oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

   uid: 84cdf8f5-2c09-11ea-bd2b-025000000001
 ```

-As we'll see later we can also update the text by modifying the file and re-creating the config map, or using the dashboard to edit the yaml representing the config map.
+As we'll see later we can also update the text by modifying the file and re-creating the config map, or using the dashboard to edit the YAML representing the config map.